Panellinios B.C.: The "Golden Five" era

-Panellinios has been the top-tier level Greek League's champion 6 times, in the years 1929, 1939, 1940, 1953, 1955, and 1957.
+Panellinios has been the top tier level Greek League's champion 6 successive seasons (1929, 1939, 1940, 1953, 1955, and 1957).
 In the club's early years, it featured the player Missas Pantazopoulos.
 The club would have likely won several more Greek championships during the 1940s, but could not because the league was temporarily disbanded because of World War II.
 In the early 1950s era, the team was called "The Golden Five" ("Chrysi Pentada" in Greek), or "The Fabulous Five".
 "The Golden Five" consisted of Themis Cholevas (PG), Dinos Papadimas (SG), Mimis Stefanidis (SF), Panos Manias (PF), and Aristeidis Roubanis (C).
 "The Golden Five" dominated not only Greek club basketball, but European club basketball in general.
 The Panellinios team also headlined the Greek 1952 Summer Olympics basketball team.
 Although the EuroLeague, then known as the FIBA European Champions Cup, was not formed until the 1958 season, it is widely believed that had it been formed earlier, that Panellinios would have won several EuroLeague championships, as many considered Panellinios to be the best club team in Europe during the early-to-mid 1950s.
 In that era, the head coach of the team was Nikos Nissiotis.

 During that era, Panellinios took part in the biggest international club tournaments in Europe, the predecessor tournaments of the EuroLeague, that were then held instead of the EuroLeague tournament.
 The club advanced to the final of the 1954 San Remo Tournament, which they lost 81–74 to the Italian League club Olimpia Milano.
 Panellinios then won the 1955 Brussels Tournament, by defeating the Yugoslav League club Red Star Belgrade in the final, by a score of 91–67.
 Panellinios also won the 1956 San Remo Tournament, by defeating the Italian League club Virtus Bologna, by a score of 67–37.

-In the inaugural 1958 season, the European 1st-tier level European Champions Cup (now known as the EuroLeague) was formed.
+In the inaugural 1958 season, the European 1st tier level European Champions Cup (now known as the EuroLeague) was formed.
 By that time, the team was coming to the end of The Golden Five era, as only 2 players of The Golden Five remained on the team.
 The club was eliminated from the competition, after losing its series against Steaua SA Bucarest 2 games to 0, by scores of 63–60 and 75–72.
-During that era, the team also featured the great scorer Antonis Christeas and Georgios Moschos.
+During that era, the team also featured the great scorers Antonis Christeas and Georgios Moschos.